18F/handbook/docs/05-engineering/accessibility.md

 - Links should be meaningful on their own.
 Don't use words like: "link", "click here" or "read more".
 - Don't capitalize links: Some screen readers read capitalized text letter by letter.
 - Avoid ASCII characters.
 Text alternatives are recommended for ASCII smiley faces.
 If a link involves dashes (17 - 18 years), it is better to replace the hyphen with "to".
-Screen-readers do not read ASCII characters.
+Screen-readers do not read all ASCII characters.
 - Avoid using URLs as link text.
 Screen readers read URLs letter by letter.
 Use descriptive link text.
 - Keep link text concise.
 - Generally, restrict the number of text links on a page.
 An exception to this rule is pagination/alphabetized links and these should include further contextual information/link text.